 How do you stay motivated?

 My father helps to me keep motivated; he is big into it, so I want to show to him what I can do.
-Seeing the seniors training at the Irish camp also motivate me, as I aspire to be like them.
-The supporters at my fights really cheers me on, especially when I see a lot of Irish in the crowd with green jumpers on!
+Seeing the seniors trainig at the Irish camp also motivates me, as I aspire to be like them.
+The supporters at my fights really cheers me on, especially when I see a lot of Irish in the crowd with green jumpers on, it really motivates you!